 People of all ages and in different phases of grief are able to commune in fellowship and even light a candle in memory of a loved one.
 It's a time to gather with others who may be in need of fellowship and comfort as they face the holidays.
 No registration is required.
 Please mark your calendar and join us for a special service of hope and healing.

 Our 2017 Remembrance & Hope service will be held on Sunday, November 5, 2017 at 3:00 pm in the sanctuary. *Please know that this is an annual event that happens in November.
-Please contact Melissa Peel (803.359.7770) if you have any questions regarding this special service.
+Please contact the church office at (803.359.7770) if you have any questions regarding this special service.